-The next solar eclipse will be an annular, or "ring of fire," solar eclipse on October 14, 2023.
-In the U.S., the path of annularity will cross over Oregon, California, Nevada, Idaho, Utah, Arizona, Colorado, New Mexico, and Texas.
-In Central America, the path of annularity will cross over Mexico, Belize, Guatemala, Honduras, Nicaragua, Costa Rica, and Panama.
-In South America, the path of annularity will cross over Colombia and Brazil.
-The maximum duration of annularity for this eclipse will be 5 minutes and 17 seconds.
-The maps below show the path of annularity over the U.S., Central America, and South America.
-To experience the annular, or "ring of fire," phase of the eclipse, you must be located within the path of annularity represented on the maps below.
-Areas outside the path of annularity will get a partial solar eclipse only.
+The next solar eclipse will be a total solar eclipse on April 8, 2024, in Mexico, the U.S., and Canada.
+In the U.S., the path of totality will cross over Texas, Oklahoma, Arkansas, Missouri, Illinois, Kentucky, Indiana, Ohio, Pennsylvania, New York, Vermont, New Hampshire, and Maine.
+The maximum duration of totality for this eclipse will be 4 minutes and 28 seconds.
+The map below shows the path of totality over Mexico, the U.S., and Canada.
+To experience the total phase of the eclipse, you must be located within the path of totality represented on the map below.
+Areas outside the path of totality will get a partial solar eclipse only.

 The next lunar eclipse will be a partial lunar eclipse on October 28, 2023.
 This eclipse will be visible in all or parts of Africa, Europe, Asia, and Australia.